isomerpages/nhg-gri/_public-awareness/Frequently Asked Questions.md

 research team will perform the research related activities according to the research protocol.
 Research Participants might have more tests and doctor visits than patients who are not participating in the research.</p>
+<p></p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>What are phases of Clinical Trials?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>The process of development of a new drug involves various phases.
+Before
+a drug is study in humans it undergoes extensive pre-clinical testing.
+Here is a simple description of the four phases of a clinical trial:</p>
+<p><strong>Phase I </strong>: This first phase is carried out to assess the
+safety of the new drug.
+Only small groups of volunteers (20-80) are recruited for this phase.&nbsp;&nbsp;&nbsp;</p>
+<p><strong>Phase II </strong>: Once a drug is shown to be safe in Phase I
+testing, it goes on to phase II trials to test the efficacy.
+In Phase II, a larger group (100-300) of patients with the disease is involved.&nbsp;&nbsp;</p>
+<p><strong>Phase III </strong>: During this phase, the drug efficacy is determined
+and larger group of population (1,000-3,000) is recruited.
+Results from phase III helps pharmaceutical drugs gain further knowledge on the drug's effectiveness, benefits and range of possible adverse reactions.&nbsp;&nbsp;</p>
+<p><strong>Phase IV</strong> :This phase is also known as the post marketing
+phase.
+Phase IV clinical aim to determine how a particular drug compares to other currently available drugs especially with regards to long term safety, efficacy and cost effectiveness.</p>
 <p></p>
 </div>
 </details>